 For anyone under about 30 years old reading this, or for anyone over 30 who feels that they haven't "got their act together" yet, please forgive me as I don't mean to sound patronising but I respectfully and lovingly suggest you largely disregard most of what I have said so far in this article and that you focus more on the resources that we will be looking at below.

-How we think and why we function differently
+Now let's explore the mechanics of how we think and why we function differently!

 A useful place to start with the cognitive aspects of "self improvement and motivation" is to look briefly at personality types and thinking styles.

-Whilst knowing about this won't change you, it will give you a quick view "under the bonnet" of the mechanics of self improvement and motivation.
+Whilst knowing about this won't change you [as we all have various levels of immunity to change] what it will give you a quick view "under the bonnet" of the mechanics of self improvement and motivation.

 Why we do what we do - what drives us